Understanding Retrieval Augmentation for Long-Form Question Answering: Study Setting

 \item \textbf{Random} To simulate a set of irrelevant documents, we randomly sample another question in the test set and take the corresponding documents retrieved by WebGPT.

 \end{itemize}

-We evaluate the relevance of the first three sets of documents manually by sampling 20 questions and examining the document set of each type.
-We find that WebGPT and Bing documents contain sufficient information to answer the question for 85\% and 45\% of the examples, respectively. {More details on the manual study are in Appendix~\ref{appendix:manual-docs}.}
+We evaluate the relevance of the first three sets of documents manually by sampling 20 questions and examining the document sets.
+We find that WebGPT, {human demonstration} and Bing documents contain sufficient information to answer the question for 85\%, {50\%} and 45\% of the examples, respectively. {Details on the manual study are in Appendix~\ref{appendix:manual-docs}.}

-\paragraph{Base LMs \& Answer Generation} We mainly consider three LMs: WebGPT(175b) ~\citep{nakano2021webgpt}, GPT-3.5 (text-davinci-003)~\citep{brown2020language} and Alpaca~\citep{taori2023alpaca}.
-The WebGPT model is trained to interact with a commercial search engine (Bing) and compose long-form answers based on the information gathered from the output of the search engine for questions from the ELI5 dataset.\footnote{While their model is not released, the model outputs were provided at \url{https://openaipublic.blob.core.windows.net/webgpt-answer-viewer/index.html}} We experimented with a range of open-sourced LMs ({GPT-J~\citep{gpt-j} (6B), Flan-T5~\citep{chung2022scaling} (11B), Llama~\citep{touvron2023llama} (7B, 13B, 30B) and Alpaca 7B~\citep{taori2023alpaca}}) and found Alpaca to be the best-performing one upon manual examination.\footnote{This is likely because ELI5 was one of the seed task used to generate training data for Alpaca.} The prediction examples for all other LMs can be found in Table \ref{tab:ans_examples} in Appendix~\ref{appendix:otherlms}.
+\paragraph{Base LMs \& Answer Generation} We consider three LMs: WebGPT(175b) ~\citep{nakano2021webgpt}, GPT-3.5 (text-davinci-003)~\citep{brown2020language} and Alpaca~\citep{taori2023alpaca}.
+The WebGPT model is trained to interact with a commercial search engine (Bing) and compose long-form answers based on the information gathered from Bing for questions from the ELI5 dataset.\footnote{While their model is not released, the model outputs were provided at \url{https://openaipublic.blob.core.windows.net/webgpt-answer-viewer/index.html}} We experimented with a range of open-sourced LMs ({GPT-J~\citep{gpt-j} (6B), Flan-T5~\citep{chung2022scaling} (11B), Llama~\citep{touvron2023llama} (7B, 13B, 30B) and Alpaca 7B~\citep{taori2023alpaca}}) and found Alpaca to be the best-performing upon manual examination.\footnote{This is likely because ELI5 was one of the seed task used to generate training data for Alpaca.} The prediction examples for all other LMs can be found in Appendix~\ref{appendix:otherlms}.
 We prepend the concatenated evidence document set to the question and provide it as a prompt to LMs with a brief instruction. {We sample three answers for each setting to study answer variability.} The decoding hyperparameters and prompts can be found in Appendix~\ref{appendix:answer-generation}.